o3de/o3de.org/content/docs/userguide/materials/opacity.md

 ---
-description: Use the opacity settings in &ALYlong;'s &material-editor; to switch between alpha blend and alpha test modes.
+description: Use the opacity settings in Amazon Lumberyard's Material Editor to switch between alpha blend and alpha test modes.
 You can also set the Additive parameter.
 title: Setting Material Opacity
 ---